 - Enter your 9-digit Langara Student ID - Enter your PIN.
-If it is your first time logging into the system, please enter the default PIN provided to you in the welcome email from the IT department.
+If it is your first time logging into the system, please enter the default PIN sent to you by Admissions during the application process.
 After your first log in, you will be prompted to change your PIN.